• Skip to primary navigation

 Goat Supplies – How to Prepare for Nigerian Dwarf Goats

-If you are getting ready to bring your first goat home, you definitely need to know what goat supplies you will need!
+If you are getting ready to bring your first goat home, you definitely need to know what goat supplies you will need so that you have everything you need to take care of your goats.

 When we got our first goats, we spent A LOT of time researching exactly what they would need once we got them home.
 We knew we needed to figure out how to take care of them and also what the most essential goat supplies to have are.

 We did a lot of reading and research about how to prepare for goats.
-After that, we made the difficult fencing decisions.
+Not just what supplies they need, but what goat pen or goat shelter and then came the difficult fencing decisions.

 If you need help on that you can see what we did for goat fencing options.